Saturday, May 6, 2023

 Irmos.
 I have heard, O Lord, the mystery of your dispensation; I have meditated on your works and glorified your divinity.

-O Queen that is worthy of supreme praise, raise up my life, which is distressed by sufferings, diseases and afflictions, and save me, a wretched sinner.
+Most celebrated Queen, raise up my life, which is distressed by sufferings, diseases and afflictions, and save me, a wretched sinner.

 Ode 5.